01/24/2025 - Articles

 ECJ "time clock ruling" 2019

-The European Court of Justice (ECJ) put employers under pressure with a ruling of 14.05.2019, the so-called "time clock ruling" (C-55/18): systematic time recording was required.
-According to the ruling, member states would have to oblige their employers to set up a working time recording system that meets the following three criteria:
+The European Court of Justice (ECJ) put employers under pressure with a ruling of May 14, 2019, the so-called “Stechuhr ruling” (C-55/18): systematic time tracking is required.
+According to the ruling, member states would have to oblige their employers to set up a time tracking system that meets the following three criteria:

-The ruling was intended to implement rights under the EU Working Time Directive, which sets maximum weekly working hours as well as daily and weekly rest periods.
-So far, German lawmakers had not yet reacted to this ECJ ruling.
-According to the German Working Time Act, only overtime and Sunday work had to be documented so far, not the entire working time.
-Electronic recording has not been mandatory to date.
-The classic time clock or the manual filling out of an attendance slip were sufficient.
+The ruling was intended to implement the requirements of the EU Working Time Directive, which sets out the maximum weekly working hours and daily rest periods.
+Under the German Working Hours Act, only overtime and Sunday work had to be documented, not the total working hours.
+Electronic recording was not previously required.
+The classic time clock or manually filling out an attendance sheet was sufficient.

 How did the ECJ's ruling come about?